yermolovich1987/ml-insurance-ica/prototype/README.md

 to the document clas inside the ```.../prototype/classified_documents``` folder (the name of this folder could be changed through CLASSIFIED_DOCUMENTS_DIRECTORY constant).

+The archive with the sample of the files to run classification after model is trained and tested, could be downloaded via the link below.
+This document images was manually edited from the original dataset to change their content, or generated from scratch.
+TODO Add link

 The location of the dataset, location where to store trained model and other important training parameters are configured through the constants located in ```constants.py``` module.

-The training process on the included dataset takes quite a long time (on powerful machine about 40-50 minutes)
+The training process on the included dataset takes quite a long time (on powerful machine using GPU about 3-5 minutes)

 # Limitations